 Grub Street says:

-Edric Har, chef and owner at the new Brooklyn Wok Shop in Williamsburg, says the aftermath of the dot-com bubble led him to trade his day job suit and tie for chef’s whites and clogs ten years ago.
-After stints at Cru, Veritas, Le Bernardin, and as a private chef, Har and his wife Melissa decided to “create something more personal” and went back to the drawing board.
+Edric Har, chef and owner at the Brooklyn Wok Shop in Williamsburg, says the aftermath of the dot-com bubble led him to trade his day-job suit and tie for chef’s whites and clogs ten years ago.
+After stints at Cru, Veritas, Le Bernardin, and as a private chef, Har and his wife, Melissa, decided to “create something more personal” and went back to the drawing board.
 Hence, Brooklyn Wok Shop, a concept that grew out of a late-night Chinese-food hankering in the couple’s North Williamsburg neighborhood.